-Skin Cancer Prevention, Screening, and Treatment in Fullerton, CA
+Skin Cancer Testing and Treatment in Fullerton, CA

 Wearing sun screen and protective gear anytime you are exposed to sun is important to preventing skin damage and skin cancer.

 Though people with fair skin that burns easily are more at risk for developing skin cancer, everyone is at risk for skin cancer.
 Regardless of your skin tone, it’s important to take the necessary precautions to protect your skin from overexposure.
 Protecting your skin from extensive sun exposure can also help prevent wrinkles, sunspots, and uneven skin tone.
-The board-certified otolaryngologists at Greater Orange County Ear, Nose Throat – Head & Neck Surgeons Inc. have extensive experience diagnosing and treating patients for skin cancer.
+The board-certified otolaryngologists at Greater Orange County Ear, Nose Throat have extensive experience diagnosing and treating patients for skin cancer.
 Call (714) 447-4100 to schedule an appointment at our office in Fullerton, CA today!

 To Protect Your Skin